Pivotal Application Service for Windows

-Pivotal Application Service for Windows (PASW) enables PCF to host full .NET Framework and Windows-based applications, using Windows Server 2016 and its native containerization features.
+Pivotal Application Service (PAS) for Windows enables PCF to host full .NET Framework and Windows-based applications, using Windows Server 2016 and its native containerization features.

 By deploying the PAS for Windows tile in the Ops Manager Installation Dashboard, operators can provision, operate, and manage Diego cells based on Windows Server 2016.
 Once deployed, developers can then push .NET Framework applications to Windows Diego cells using the Cloud Foundry Command Line Interface (cf CLI) and specifying the